anarion1191/algorithms/README.md

 # Description
-A collection of different algorithms for educational purposes.
+A collection of sorting and searching algorithms for educational purposes.

 # Search Algorithms
 - [x] Sequential Search